shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/update-configuration-core-locations.md

         Do you want to proceed [yn]

     Toolkit will confirm everything before continuing.
-A copy of the Toolkit core that your pipeline configuration is currently pointing at, will be copied locally into your pipeline configuration.
+A copy of the Toolkit core, which your pipeline configuration is currently pointing at, will be copied locally into your pipeline configuration.

-3. Toolkit will now copy all of the apps, engines, and frameworks in use by your pipeline configuration locally into the install folder.
-It will then copy the Toolkit core and update the configuration files in your pipeline configuration to use the newly installed local Toolkit core (Note: your output will vary depending on which apps, engines, and framework versions you have installed)
+3. Toolkit will now copy all of the apps, engines, and frameworks in use by your pipeline configuration locally into the `install` folder.
+It will then copy the Toolkit core and update the configuration files in your pipeline configuration to use the newly installed local Toolkit core.

         Copying 59 apps, engines and frameworks...